 The Need for RAG in Enterprises

-• The fragmentation of information across multiple systems with varied file formats.
+- Information fragmentation across multiple systems and diverse file formats.

-• Limitations of standard large language models (LLMs) using pre-trained databases that may contain outdated or irrelevant business information.
+- Standard language models (LLMs) use pre-trained databases that may not contain current or relevant business data.

-RAG addresses these challenges by enabling LLMs to access and retrieve pertinent information from external resources before generating outputs, ensuring accurate results with enterprise-specific context.
+RAG technology enables enterprise knowledge management by allowing LLMs to retrieve relevant information from external sources before generating output.
+This ensures accurate results with enterprise-specific context.

 How RAG Works

-RAG employs a two-step structure comprising retrieval and generation features to deliver precise results:
+RAG uses a two-step process involving retrieval and generation to deliver precise results:

 1. Information Retrieval